Tools#

 Logbook#

-The logbook is basically a database of stored flight times and details.
-It contains all the flights you have made with Air Navigation Pro.
+The Logbook is a database where your flight times and flight details are stored.
+It includes all flights recorded using Air Navigation Pro.

 logbook-flights